emsif84/emsif84.github.io/index.md

 * October, 2014 - April, 2018: B.Sc.
 Economic Psychology at University at Applied Science, Darmstadt

-# Motivation
+# My Story and Motivation

 When I studied Economic Psychology, quantitative methods played a crucial role in the curriculum.
 I was exited about gaining insights with data.
 And somehow I had a sense of handling data.
 In my 5th semester we conducted a quantitative field study among carsharer with the Fraunhofer Institute for System and Innovation Research.
 And this was my start in Energy Research.
 I wrote my thesis there, then worked for a few months as a trainee at the Institute for Ressource Efficiency and Energy Strategies and lastly started there as a Junior Social Scientist.
-Until this time my study mainly focused on qualitative research.
+Until this time my work mainly focused on qualitative research.
 Interviews, Focus Groups, transcribing, analyzing and project meetings were my daily work.
 But I also did exploratory data analysis, mainly with SPSS and Excel.

 When I jumped into the Telecom Industry I quickly realised that handling data require different skills.
 And there´s a simple reason for that.
 Data is alive.
 During my research I worked with static data derived from surveys.
 But now I have to work with dynamic data that changes daily.
 I started learning SQL and how to work with PowerQuery in Excel for loading, transforming and joining data.
 I also learned how to work with new formulas like XLOOKUP - which is still by far the most important and most used formular in Excel.
 Additionally, I began learning "R" for extracting and transforming data via API.

 When Snowflake was introduced, my knowledge in SQL came into play.
-Furthermore i had to familiarize myself with PowerBI, which was used to visualize the data through dashboards.
-So, there was a lot to learn, and i´m still learning.
+Furthermore i had to familiarize myself with PowerBI, which was also introduced for developing dashboards.
+So, there was a lot to learn, and i´m still learning today.

+But somehow, there was missing piece in my data knowledge.
+Up to this point i did a lot of exploratory data analysis or said differently, i worked so far with data which represent the past.

 &nbsp;